imSaharukh/portfolio-site/src/data/about.md

 # Bio

-Experienced **Lead Software Engineer** with over 3 years of expertise, recently contributing at Munchies Deliveries Limited.
-Demonstrated leadership, spearheading the implementation of Microservices architecture for a platform with 70k+ users and 300+ restaurants.
-Proficient in Flutter maintenance, optimizing legacy APIs, and overseeing a dynamic full-stack team of 5 engineers.
+Experienced *** Software Engineer *** with over 3 years of expertise, recently contributing at Munchies Deliveries Limited.
+Demonstrated leadership by spearheading the implementation of a Microservices architecture for a platform serving 70k+ users and 300+ restaurants.
+Proficient in Flutter maintenance, optimizing legacy APIs, and currently transitioning into a role as a Technical Advisor as I pursue my Master's degree in Perth starting February 2024.
+I am grateful for the opportunity to continue supporting Munchies in an advisory capacity, bringing my experience to guide the team toward ongoing success.

 ### Education:
 - **Master of Computing** (Ongoing)